Lyepyel

-The coat of arms of Lyepyel incorporates the Pahonia symbol.

 Name

 There are three theories about the origin of the name Lepel.
 The first is that the name 'Lepel' come from the word "lepene" which means "lake between the lime-groves".
 The second is that the name comes from the Belarusian word "лепей" meaning "the best place to live in".
 The third theory for the name Lepel is that it derives from the Belarusian word "ляпiць" meaning "well-developed pottery".

 History

 The first known mention of Lepel dates back to 1439.
-In the 15th century, the town belonged to the Lithuanian Grand Duchy.
-In 1439, thanks to efforts of a Roman Catholic priest, Kucharski, Grand Lithuanian Duke Sigismund Kęstutaitis' son Michael gave Lepel to the Vitebsk Roman Catholic church.
-King Sigismund I the Old subsequently confirmed the gift and in 1541 by approbation of pontiff, the townlands were given to the Vitebsk Cathedral.
+In the 15th century, the town belonged to the Grand Duchy of Lithuania.
+In 1439, thanks to efforts of a Roman Catholic priest, Kucharski, Grand Lithuanian Duke Sigismund Kestutaitis' son Michael gave Lepel to the Vitebsk Roman Catholic church.
+In 1503, it the donation was confirmed by King Alexander Jagiellon.
+In 1541 King Sigismund I the Old included the possessions of the Vitebsk Catholic parish, including Lepel, into the Diocese of Wilno with the approval of the Pope.

-After Polatsk was captured by the Russian army in 1563, the Vitebsk government was no longer able to protect its property from the attacks of the Grand Duchy of Moscow.
-The decision was made to donate Lepel to King Sigismund II Augustus on the erroneous assumption that the king would return the gift by awarding the Vitebsk government with other property of the same value.
-Instead, the king gave the property by way of life tenure to Yury Zenovich, the mayor of Smolensk.
-After Yury Zenovich died, Sigismund gave the town to Michael Daragastaisky and it then came into the hands of Stefan Batory.
-Batory eventually returned the property to the Vitebsk government when Polatsk was liberated.
-It remained difficult for the Vitebsk authorities to protect their holdings in Lepel and thus the decision was made in 1586 to sell the townlands to Lew Sapieha, a leading politician.
-Sapieha eventually donated Lepel in 1609 to Bernardine nuns in Vilnius (Wilno) who lived next to St. Michael's Church.
+After Polatsk was captured by the Muscovite army in 1563, the Diocese of Wilno was no longer able to protect its property from Muscovite attacks.
+The decision was made to donate Lepel to King Sigismund II Augustus on the erroneous assumption that the king would return the gift by awarding the diocese with other property of the same value.
+Instead, the king gave the property by way of life tenure to Yury Zenovich, the castellan of Smolensk.
+After Yury Zenovich died, Sigismund gave the town to voivode of Połock Mikołaj Dorohostajski.
+After the liberation of Polatsk from Russian occupation, Lepel returned to Polish King Stephen Báthory, who restored it to the Diocese of Wilno.
+Within the Polish–Lithuanian Commonwealth it was administratively located in the Połock Voivodeship.

+It remained difficult for the diocese to protect Lepel from foreign invasions and thus the decision was made in 1586 to sell it to Lew Sapieha, a leading politician.
+Sapieha eventually donated Lepel in 1609 to Bernardine nuns in Vilnius (Wilno) who lived next to St. Michael's Church, a donation confirmed in 1617.